-Notice of public hearings considered contested cases under these regulations shall be provided as set forth in Title 42, Chapter 35 of the General Laws of the State of Rhode Island or as otherwise provided by law.

-2.1 All parties shall be afforded an opportunity for hearing after reasonable notice.
-Such notice in cases arising under the Commission's rules and regulations governing sewer use, amended on August 19, 1985, and as may be thereafter be amended, shall be in accordance with Article 10, Paragraph 10.5 of those regulations.
-In all other cases, notice shall be as follows: Notice shall include a statement of the time, place and nature of the hearing; a statement of the legal authority and jurisdiction under which the hearing is held; a reference to the particular sections of statutes and rules involved; a short and plain statement of the matters asserted.
+- A. Notice of public hearings considered contested cases under these regulations shall be provided as set forth in R.I.
+Gen. Laws § 42-35-1 et seq. or as otherwise provided by law. - B. All parties shall be afforded an opportunity for hearing after reasonable notice.
+Such notice in cases arising under the Commission's rules and regulations governing sewer use shall be in accordance with § 20-00-1.10(E) of this Title.
+In all other cases, notice shall be as follows: - Notice shall include: - a. a statement of the time, place and nature of the hearing; - b. a statement of the legal authority and jurisdiction under which the hearing is held; - c. a reference to the particular sections of statutes and rules involved; a short and plain statement of the matters asserted. - 2.
 If the Commission or other party is unable to state the matters in detail at the time the notice is served, the initial notice may be limited to a statement of the issues involved, and a detailed statement shall be furnished thereafter.